-The experiment with preindustrial forcing losses about 76% of the SSPF area mentioned in the paper for the historical experiments (Fig. GB9).
+[Sentences added to sec.
+4.3 (Area of SSPF)] The experiment with preindustrial forcing losses about 76% of the SSPF area mentioned in the paper for the historical experiments (Fig. GB9).
 We attribute this initial loss mainly to loss of thin SSPF ice in the upper layers (which may in parts be an unrealistic artifact of the initialization) for which also the preindustrial forcing is sufficient to melt away.
-Also the transient effects of the model change discussed above may play a role here.
 The remaining 24% is due to warming during the historical period.
-This interesting point will be discussed in the revised manuscript.
+This interesting point will be stated in the revised paper.

 Fig. GB9.
 Pan-arctic area with SSPF and it's development over time for the scenarios presented in the manuscript.
 The discrete steps are due to the grid cell discretization.
-Total modelled area is about 4.6 mill. km2 distributed on 407 points which each either have or does not have SSPF at a certain time.
+Total modelled area is about 4.6 mill. km2 distributed on 407 points which either have or does not have SSPF.

-fig. S1 What are the units?
+Fig. S1 What are the units?

-The unit somehow disappeared from this figure, sorry.
+[Done] The unit somehow disappeared from this figure, sorry.
 It is mK/m (or K/km).
 Will of course be corrected in the revised manuscript.